RichardMeyer-Eppler/studentenstatistikNRW/README.md

 Paragraph 3 stipulates that “changes, editing, new designs or other amendments must be marked as such in the source note”.
-Compared to the raw data, the following changes were made: (1) column names were changed to lower case, (2) some technical columns were excluded and (3) value labels were turned into factors using the description of each value label.
+Compared to the raw data, the following changes were made: (1) technical columns ending in “QUAL”, “ERR”, or “LOCK” were removed, and (2) variable and value labels were added to each table using the [labelled](https://larmarange.github.io/labelled/) package.
 The code for all these transformations is available through this package.